 Smaller tiles in a larger bathroom will mean more cleaning and upkeep as you’ll have a larger surface area to maintain.

-Another factor to consider is grout lines.
+Another factor to consider is how the grouting looks.
 The more intricate the pattern, the busier the grout lines will appear.
 A busy room is likely to feel smaller.

 However, matching grout and tile colours can go some way to blurring the line, making it feel like one solid layer.

-When choosing tile size, think about the distance between elements.
+When deciding on the size, think about the distance between elements.
 If your toilet and shower are next to each other, then you’ll want to choose a smaller sized tile as this will make installation easier.

-Also, breaking a few small tiles while trying to perfect a tight corner won’t cost as much as a box of large tiles.
+Also, breaking a few small tiles while trying to perfect a tight corner won’t cost as much as a box of larger sized tiles.

 Exceptions?
 Yes, showers